 For those who arrive after the exam has begun: No one will be allowed to take the exam, once the lab door is closed and the lab practical exam has begun (please, do not knack the lab door as this is disruptive to the flow of the practical exam).
 The student will get a zero (0) on the particular lab practical exam.
 It is the student responsibility to allow plenty time to arrive to the school to take exams, in case some awkward event happens, i.e., traffic jams, car accidents, etc. However, if there are circumstances that warrant an alternative to take the practical exam, i.e., taking the practical exam in a different lab section, etc., the lab instructor will determine whether or not an alternative practical exam date/time is possible.
 If the only option is to take the practical exam in a lab section of the other lab professor, it could be allowed only if there is room for the student to take the practical exam (students enrolled in the lab section of the other professor have priority, and no one can take their seats in lab practical exams).
-Keep in mind that if you take the practical exam in the other professor lab section, the practical exam won't be adjusted to you.
-That is, Dr. Kolar and I might emphasize on different aspects.
-So, the practical exam might focus on aspects that your section didn't focus on, and no change will be done to accommodate what your section focused on.
+Keep in mind that if you take the practical exam in the other professor lab section, the practical exam might focus on aspects that your section didn't focus on, and no change will be done to accommodate what your section focused on.

 - n.
 Graded lab practical exams will not be reviewed in class.
 Lab practical exams will be kept on file in the instructor's office and will be available for review for 1 week (if student wants to review after this period of time, contact professor within this week to make appointment), starting the next day after the exam grades are posted in elearning.
 The student is responsible for scheduling time to review.
-All issues regarding exam questions and grades must_must_be resolved within this week.
+All issues regarding exam questions and grades must be resolved within this week.
 After this week, grades will be considered final. - o.
-Any changes to clause #4n above will be announced by your own lab instructor on the first day of lab class.
+Any changes to clause # 4n above will be announced by your own lab instructor on the first day of lab class.